 Alex‘s role in the EP is significant, as he seamlessly blends heavy rock with various elements of stoner metal, sludge metal, experimental and progressive rock, and diverse grooves.
 His unique style is a key element that connects this EP to the band’s previous work.

 It’s a true pleasure to witness the return of the talented Alex, who has once again graced us with his signature style.
-His latest release not only features a delightful touch of spacy psychedelia that sets it apart from his previous work but also showcases his exceptional skill, creativity, and accuracy.
+His latest release not only features a delightful touch of spacy psychedelia that sets it apart from his previous work, but also showcases his exceptional skill, creativity, and accuracy.
 This unparalleled sound experience is a testament to his musical prowess and leaves us in awe.

 The album comes to an end with the last song, Liminal Spacetime Continuum.
 We want to give a shoutout to Mothman and the Thunderbirds for letting us review his album, Gazer.
 Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

-The Fifth Sin, The Memorabilia: Is that for us, Gazer, has a unique sound that differs from his debut.
+For us, Gazer, has a unique sound that differs from his debut.
 While maintaining the aggressive sludgy/stoner vibe, Gazer adds these eighties synth-pop/psychedelic elements —simultaneously creating a feeling reminiscent of Babylon Zoo’s Spaceman.

 Mothman and the Thunderbirds - Gazer Review